dg1223/GangaGSOC2024/PROJECT.md

 Based on quality of output, the best model was **deepseek-coder-1.3b-instruct**.
 It was consistently able to generate a perfect Python code snippet to approximate Pi using accept-reject simulation, generate another snippet to submit the Ganga job and also a wrapper bash script.

-While testing the models, I was also able to fine tune my prompt.
+While testing the models, I was also able to fine tune my prompt (Appendix B shows this version).

-There were some drawbacks and challenges.
+I faced some drawbacks and challenges while testing the model.

 - The LLM could not generate proper import statements for ganga.
 - It would not use the bash script that it wrote as an argument to the ganga job.
 Instead, it kept passing the Python script as the argument to `File` or started hallucinating.